What is the security deposit?

 If you don’t already have a number in mind, we recommend charging somewhere between $500 and $1500 for the deposit.
-A higher deposit offers more protections, but be cautious about driving customers away.
-Consider the value of your vehicle: If you have a Class A luxury RV, you may want to charge a higher deposit then if you have a pop-up trailer.
+A higher deposit offers more protection, but be cautious about driving customers away.
+Consider the value of your vehicle: If you have a Class A luxury RV, you may want to charge a higher deposit than if you have a pop-up trailer.

 If your RV is returned and you need to dip into some or all of the deposit, be sure to claim that money within 7 days.
-You can manage this from your dashboard by selecting the reservation details and clicking “Manage Security Deposit”.
+You can manage this from your dashboard by selecting the reservation details and clicking “Collect Fees”.
 If you don’t do anything, the deposit money gets automatically returned to your renter seven days after the return of the rental.

 All claims against the security deposit are subject to a 2.95% processing fee.
 For additional information on managing the security deposit please click here.